Infineon/IM69D130-Microphone-Shield2Go/README.md

 * SPI:SCK -- I2S:CLK
 * SPI:SS -- I2S:BCLK

-However, every Shield2Go is directly compatible with Infineon's XMC2Go and the recommended quick start is to use an XMC2Go for evaluation.
+However, every Shield2Go is directly compatible with Infineon's XMC 2Go and the recommended quick start is to use an XMC 2Go for evaluation.
 Therefore, please install (if not already done) also the [XMC-for-Arduino](https://github.com/Infineon/XMC-for-Arduino) implementation and choose afterwards **XMC1100 XMC2Go** from the **Tools**>**Board** menu in the Arduino IDE if working with this evaluation board.
-To use it, please plug the IM69D130 Microphone Shield2Go onto the XMC2Go as shown below.
+To use it, please plug the IM69D130 Microphone Shield2Go onto the XMC 2Go as shown below.

 <img src="https://github.com/Infineon/Assets/blob/master/Pictures/IM69D130_S2Go_w_XMC2Go.png" width=250>

 ### Examples
 Before you can use the examples, ensure that you have installed Arduino as described [here](https://www.arduino.cc/en/Guide/Guide).
-Moreover, the [XMC-for-Arduino](https://github.com/Infineon/XMC-for-Arduino) integration is needed for the XMC2Go and ensure that you have followed the instructions provided [here](https://github.com/Infineon/XMC-for-Arduino).
+Moreover, the [XMC-for-Arduino](https://github.com/Infineon/XMC-for-Arduino) integration is needed for the XMC 2Go and ensure that you have followed the instructions provided [here](https://github.com/Infineon/XMC-for-Arduino).
 Especially, ensure that you integrated the XMC boards into the Arduino IDE and that you have installed the [SEGGER J-Link](https://www.segger.com/downloads/jlink) software from the official [source](https://www.segger.com/downloads/jlink).
 Moreover, ensure that you select the `XMC1100 XMC2Go` board from the Arduino IDE if you compile the examples.

 #### Example `sampleValues`